Working at Qatar Foundation means working in a place where your work and impact are never limited to just your desk.

-When you join Qatar Foundation, you’re joining teams of people dedicated to building the foundations for lifelong learning and discovery, in Qatar and around the world.
+When you join Qatar Foundation, you’re joining fellow catalysts of change that are building the foundations for lifelong learning and discovery, and making an impact in Qatar and around the world.

 At Qatar Foundation, we promote a working culture that enables employees to be more accountable, transparent, collaborative, and innovative in their everyday working lives.